 How to Put in a Garden or Greenhouse Window

-Put Part of Your Garden at Arm's Length and Improve the View by Installing a Greenhouse Window in Your Kitchen
+Improve Your View by Installing a Greenhouse or Garden Window in Your Kitchen

 Put up a quality box-shaped garden window, also known as a greenhouse window, to bring in more natural light, make the room feel larger, and bring part of your garden within arm's reach in the kitchen.
 This model boasts dual-paned glass to maintain your heating and cooling comfort and dollars and makes the ideal setting for indoor herbs and plants.